 enough to do the same.

 If you do decide to send any emails, if you feel comfortable, you can blind copy email@example.com.
 When members of our group attend political meetings, we often hear that certain individuals did not get such an email, so if you bcc us, we can produce it and clearly show that they did in fact see the concern this citizen voiced.

 3. Share this website with anyone you know who may want to get involved so that our first responders get the medical and financial help that will assist them to beat the battle, and it is a battle, with their mental health injuries.
 It may also be of benefit to someone who is looking for support for their own mental health injury or a family member or friend who is supporting someone who has their own personal battle.

 We NEED you all to help US.
-We will not stop until this Presumptive Clause is legislated.
+We will not stop until ALL OF SUPPORT AND BENEFITS TRULY DO LEAN IN FAVOR OF THE INJURED WORKER AND NOT THIS INSURANCE COMPANY as legislated.
 This clause is a crucial step in preventing more suicides and honoring those who could no longer wait, could no longer stand the pain and life with PTSD so suicide seemed to be the best option.
 Please get involved.
 Thank you…